 Which one should I buy?

-This is a decision that very much depends on your own personal situation.
+I am sure a lot of you are flicking through different products on Amazon wondering which to buy!!
+In this case, the decision to buy an air fryer or a conventional oven very much depends on your own personal situation.
 Maybe you have a very large family and always have to cook a lot.
 Maybe a traditional oven is for you.
-Maybe you are finding situations happening where you are heating up a big traditional oven, just to cook a small batch of food.
+Maybe you are finding situations happening where you are heating up a big traditional oven just to cook a small batch of food.
 Then maybe an air fryer would become a valid and useful tool in your kitchen appliance arsenal.

 The main reason we wrote this article is to lay out the key differences and advantages of each type of oven.
 This will hopefully help you make the right decision for your household.